gcclinux/tardigrade/README.md

 ```
 Result:
-string of data is the value
+string of data representing a the value
 ```

 >LastField("json")